 Forex Trading Scams to Watch

-The forex market involves very active trading of over $1 trillion each day, not including futures and currency options, which put the trading at closer to $5 trillion daily.
-The market does not have much in the way of regulation, although things have started to improve recently.
+The foreign exchange (forex) market involves very active trading, at levels of over $1.8 trillion each day as of January 2018.
+This doesn't even include futures and currency options, which put the trading at closer to $5 trillion daily.